 - Directing students to contact the Assessment Center (608-785-9566) or Regional Location in order to schedule the test time.

 - Online students will be allowed to take tests in a reasonably prescribed timeframe.

 Proctoring sessions may also be arranged at any Wisconsin technical college testing center or certified testing center that is approved by the instructor.

 Students who have a medically directed accommodation that affects testing procedures must:

-- Schedule an appointment with the Disability Services Instructional Support Specialist.
+- Schedule an appointment with the Access and Language Services office.

 - Provide diagnostic documentation of the disability.

 - Discuss the classes you're taking and accommodations needed.
-Disability Services Instructional Support Specialist will communicate with instructor.
+The Access and Language Services office will communicate with the instructor.